viig99/ContrastiveLearningLossComparison/README.md

 * [DCL Loss (Decoupled Contrastive Learning)](https://arxiv.org/abs/2110.06848 "Decoupled Contrastive Learning")
 * [DHEL Loss (Decoupled Hypershperical Energy Loss)](https://arxiv.org/abs/2405.18045 "Bridging Mini-Batch and Asymptotic Analysis in Contrastive Learning: From InfoNCE to Kernel-Based Losses")

+InfoNCE loss variants are implemented in the [lib/losses.py](lib/losses.py) file.

 ## Methodology
 * The CIFAR-100 dataset is used to train a ResNet-18 model.
 * The model is pre-trained on 75% of the data for 200 epochs using the contrastive learning loss functions mentioned above.